 - One Poly Plug per pair (at least)

 - One calculator per pair (at least)

 The straws partition the whole array into quarters (fourths).

-Whenever using Poly Plug avoid using the terms 'hole or holes' to refer to the gaps created in a board by removing plugs.
+Whenever using Poly Plug avoid using the terms 'hole or holes' to refer to the gaps or spaces created in a board by removing plugs.
 This will avoid any language confusion with the word 'whole' when using the boards to explore fractions.

 Another device I use in this context to generate discussion is:

 This activity is written as a whole class lesson, but can be easily adapted to groups.

 Remove plugs from your red board to make a equal rows of spaces.
 It doesn't matter what size, but the rows should be side by side.
 Fill the gaps with yellow plugs.